-Teeth can be extracted due to a variety of reasons, including decay or wisdom tooth removal in Dubai.
+Teeth can be extracted due to a variety of reasons, including decay or wisdom tooth removal.
 When one or more teeth are removed, there is a chance that you develop a dry socket.
 This can be extremely painful and challenging to live with.
 Not to mention, potentially dangerous if left untreated.

-If you suspect you might have a dry socket, you should seek out professional help as soon as possible.
+If you suspect you might have this condition, you should seek out professional help as soon as possible.
 Here’s everything you need to know about this condition including its symptoms, risk factors, and treatment of dry sockets.
 Being aware of all the information will help you prevent it from developing in the first place.

 When a tooth is extracted from the gum and bones, normally, blood clots tend to develop in the empty hole that is left behind.
 These clots protect the underlying nerves and bones.
 However, a dry socket develops when these blood clots are dislodged or fail to form in the vacated space.

 As a result, the nerves and bones are exposed, which is why the condition can be extremely painful.
 Not only that, but it can also lead to potential infections due to the exposure.